Primary Pistol Course Description

 This course will provide a foundation of weapon handling skills,

-handgun successfully in an armed confrontation.
-The handgun is
+a handgun successfully in an armed confrontation.
+The handgun

-principally a defensive arm and that is the emphasis of the training.
+is principally a defensive arm and that is the emphasis of the

-Shooters of every skill level will benefit from this comprehensive
+training.
+Shooters of every skill level will benefit from this

-pistol-fighting course.
-The three days of training are fast paced
+comprehensive pistol-fighting course.
+The two days of training

 “Epiphany - a sudden intuitive leap of understanding, especially